Last updated: 2025-11-25

 Bastions were introduced in the 2024 version of the D&D 5e Dungeon Master’s Guide.
 Adventurers League (AL) has allowed the use of Bastions for your AL characters once they reach level 5.

-There’s been some questions in #al-general on how exactly Bastions work, so I’m summarizing it here.
+There’s been some questions in #adventurers-league on how exactly Bastions work, so I’m summarizing it here.
 Note that I won’t go into too much detail as not to eliminate the need to still read the DMG.

 Logs